top of page

 Friends in Christ, God invites us to hold the needs of our sisters and brothers as dear to us as our own needs.
 Loving our neighbors as ourselves, we offer our thanksgivings and our petitions on behalf of the church and the world:

-For the Church: that, like Abraham, we may grow in our friendship with God and honestly present our needs to God each day: let us pray to the Lord.
+For the Church: that we may be persistent in prayer and attentive to God’s invitations to greater discipleship: let us pray to the Lord.

-For all who strive to help the poor and the forgotten of society: that God will strengthen them as they plead and call for justice for God's children: let us pray to the Lord.
+For all who are dedicated to a life of persistent prayer, particularly contemplative religious: that God will strengthen them and renew their ministry through the Holy Spirit: let us pray to the Lord.

 Hear our prayers, God of power, and through the ministry of your Son free us from the grip of the tomb, that we may desire you as the fullness of life and proclaim your saving deeds to all the world.
 Amen.